CentOS is a popular alternative to RHEL. In this blog, we break down what CentOS is and provide an overview of CentOS Linux.

 Here's a quick overview of how CentOS Linux team takes the RHEL source and turns it into CentOS.

 When the CentOS team removes the RHEL branding, they remove images and logos owned by Red Hat.
 They do not erase every instance of the term “rhel” or “Red Hat” from the distribution.
 For example, in the screenshot below you can see the full install of rhel-system-roles on CentOS 7.
 Depending on what packages you already have installed, your output may look different.

 If you look at the source for the rhel-system-roles package for the most recent version, you will see that it includes, the storage role, added as a new feature in RHEL 8.1.

 If you would like to learn more about the CentOS source, or get involved in the project, check out the canonical source for CentOS.

 While moving from 8.0 to 8.1 is a big deal, Linux distributions are constantly receiving security fixes as vulnerabilities are discovered.
 The goal of the CentOS project is to have a security patch out within 72 hours of when the patch comes out in Red Hat.
 The CentOS FAQ notes that “normally” the patches are out within 24 hours.

-As of June 15, CentOS 8.2 is out.
+As of June 2020, CentOS Linux 8.2 is out.
 While individual patches often get included in the CentOS repos within 24 hours, on average, it takes about 42 days for a CentOS point release to follow a RHEL point release.